mirror/dd-wrt/src/router/frr/doc/user/pim.rst

    Join multicast group or source-group on an interface.
 This will result in an IGMP join happening through a local socket so that IGMP reports will be sent on this interface.
-It may also have the side effect of the kernel forwarding multicast traffic to the socket unnessarily.
+It may also have the side effect of the kernel forwarding multicast traffic to the socket unnecessarily.

 .. clicmd:: ip igmp static-group A.B.C.D [A.B.C.D]